vpdrabynko/phone-catalog/README.md

 Building this online gadgets store application was a valuable learning experience.
 It involved working with a range of modern web development technologies and best practices.
 Here are some key takeaways:

 - React.js and React Router (v6): Utilizing React and React Router allowed for a structured and efficient development process.
 The use of React Hooks in functional components contributed to the application's modularity.
+- This project uses the Redux Toolkit to manage application state.
 - TypeScript: TypeScript proved to be a robust choice for this project, as it enhanced code quality and helped catch errors during development.
-- Styling with Sass and CSS Modules: Styling components with Sass and CSS Modules facilitated the maintenance and modularity of the codebase.
+- Components was styled with Sass.
 The BEM methodology further ensured a clean and organized CSS structure.
 - API Integration: Fetching data from a remote server using JavaScript's Fetch and working with API endpoints is a fundamental skill in modern web development.
 It was essential to enable features like product fetching and user interaction.
 - Local Storage: Implementing local storage for the cart and favorites allowed for a persistent shopping experience, even after refreshing the page.
 - Responsive Design: Ensuring that the application is fully responsive and works seamlessly on different screen sizes is vital for a great user experience.